Sun Tzu: Legacy

 Sun Tzu's Art of War has influenced many notable figures and is accepted as a masterpiece on strategy.
 It has been frequently cited and by generals and theorists since it was first published, translated, and distributed internationally.

 The Art of War was one of the most widely read military treatises in the subsequent Warring States period, a time of constant war among seven ancient Chinese states—Zhao, Qi, Qin, Chu, Han, Wei, and Yan—who fought to control the vast expanse of fertile territory in Eastern China.
 For almost 1,500 years, it was the lead text in an anthology that was formalized as the Seven Military Classics by Emperor Shenzong of Song in 1080.
 The Art of War remains the most influential strategy text in East Asian warfare.

 The Art of War appears throughout the bibliographical catalogs of the Chinese dynastic histories, but listings of its divisions and size varied widely.
 The strategist and warlord Cao Cao in the early 3rd century of the Common Era authored the earliest known commentary to the Art of War.
 Cao's preface makes clear that he edited the text and removed certain passages, but the extent of his changes was unclear historically.
-In the 12th century, Ji Tianbao compiled a collection of commentaries on The Art of War which included Cao Cao's commentary along with several later ones that are frequently cited, including Meng Shi (502-557), Li Quan (c.
-750), Jia Lin (c. late 8th c.), Du You (735-812), Du Mu (803-852), Chen Hao (c.
+In the 12th century, Ji Tianbao compiled a collection of commentaries on The Art of War which included Cao Cao's commentary along with several later ones that are frequently cited, including Meng Shi (502–557), Li Quan (c.
+750), Jia Lin (c. late 8th c.), Du You (735–812), Du Mu (803–852), Chen Hao (c.
 Tang dynasty), Mei Yaochen (1002 - 1060), Wang Xi (c.
 1082), He Yanxi (c. late 11th c.), and Zhang Yu (c.
 Southern Song dynasty).
-Although most of these later commentaries have little value for philology or historical analysis of the original text, they attest to the continued interest in the text throughout Chinese history.
+Although most of these later commentaries have little value for philology or historical analysis of the original text, they attest the continued interest in the text throughout Chinese history.